eth-cscs/alps-uenv/recipes/cscs-agents/26.08/BUILD_NOTES.md

 - Spack is pinned to `v1.2.2`; `spack-packages` is pinned to commit `7318c6ac1a452a5e9f433d6de81841a036114e8f` from 2026-08-21.
 - The `cscs-agents/26.08` recipe uses an `agents` environment and view, GCC 14, `unify: true`, root linking, and `add_compilers: false`.
-- Runtime roots are `cscs-agent-model-config`, `cscs-agent-launchers@2026.08.28`, ShellCheck, jq, yq 4, and `squashfs`.
+- Runtime roots are `cscs-agent-model-config`, `cscs-agent-launchers@2026.09.01`, ShellCheck, jq, yq 4, and `squashfs`.
 - Keep `cleanup: runtime` and keep `squashfs` explicit.
 Stackinator's implicit `squashfs` group is not an explicit environment root and is otherwise eligible for garbage collection before image creation.

 ## Custom packages

 ### `cscs-agent-launchers`

 Installs `opencode-bwrap` and `omp-bwrap` from one `agent-bwrap.in` template.
 Argument parsing, XDG isolation, bind policy, SSH-agent validation, skill setup, managed-config refresh, mutable-tool bootstrap, and bubblewrap assembly must remain shared.
 Harness-specific initialization is selected from the invoked launcher name.
+Refresh stamps record production/Forno credential availability, never key values, so adding or removing a gateway key triggers an immediate atomic regeneration.

 `content_hash()` includes the launcher template and packaged defaults.
 Installation rejects unresolved substitution tokens.

 ### `cscs-agent-model-config`

-Installs static OpenCode/OMP CSCS defaults, `cscs_models.py`, and the `cscs-agent-model-config` launcher.
+Installs static OpenCode/OMP production defaults, `cscs_models.py`, and the `cscs-agent-model-config` launcher as version 2026.09.01.
 It has no Spack Python dependency.
 The launcher executes the generator through uv with `UV_PYTHON_PREFERENCE=only-managed`; its template and all defaults participate in `content_hash()`.

-The generator performs metadata GETs only: CSCS model catalogue, prices, documentation, and public Hugging Face model metadata.
+The generator performs metadata GETs only: production and Forno model catalogues, production prices and documentation, and public Hugging Face model metadata.
 It never submits inference work and never writes API-key values.
+Production uses the Anthropic Messages route and `{env:CSCS_INFERENCE_API_KEY}`; Forno uses OpenAI Chat Completions, provider key `cscs-forno`, and `{env:CSCS_INFERENCE_API_KEY_FORNO}`.
+Forno has no pricing or deployment-context endpoint, so public model metadata wins and unresolved models receive a conservative 32,768-token fallback rather than disappearing from agent configuration.

 ### `oh-my-pi`